hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Alternatively, the variant GT will be set to `1/1` (HOM)  if (totalReadCount==AltReadCount) OR (AltReadCount > 0.75*TotalReadCount AND POISSON.DIST(totalReadCount-AltReadCount,TotalReadCount/2,TRUE) < 0.005) in BOTH tumor and normal and `0/1` (HET) otherwise.
 AdjustedVAF is set to 1 for Homozygous germline variants.

 #### Reported
 The reported flag controls if the variant should appear in the driver catalog.
-In the gene panel configuration reporting may be configured per gene independently for known hotpsots and also other likely pathgogenic germline variants (specifically nonsense/frameshift or splice variants that are not annotated as BENIGN or LIKELY BENIGN in CLINVAR).
-For both types of events, the configuration allows the following per gene reportingoptions:
+In the gene panel configuration reporting may be configured per gene independently for known hotspots and also other likely pathogenic germline variants (specifically nonsense/frameshift or splice variants that are not annotated as BENIGN or LIKELY BENIGN in CLINVAR).
+For both types of events, the configuration allows the following per gene reporting options:
 - 'NONE' - never report for this gene
 - 'ANY' - always report events for this gene
 - 'WILDTYPE_LOST' - report only if the wildtype is predicted to be lost in the tumor for this gene either via LOH or a somatic 2nd hit